lucassaporetti/hellodevs/README.md

 ## 07/04/2020

-	*Exercised a lot of dictionaries and lists
+	* Exercised a lot of dictionaries and lists
-	*Learned about functions and 'def' command
+	* Learned about functions and 'def' command

 ## 08/04/2020

-	*Watch my Python3 course on YouTube
+	* Watched my Python3 course on YouTube
-	*Exercised 'def' functions
+	* Exercised 'def' functions

 ## 09/04/2020

+	* Watched my Python3 course on YouTube
+	* Exercised 'def'

+## 10/04/2020

+	* Vanancy

+## 11/04/2020

+	* Vacancy

+## 12/04/2020

+	* Vacancy

+## 13/04/2020

 	*